loopwerk/loopwerk.io/content/articles/2024-09-17-python-poetry-vs-uv.md

 With both pipx and uv you don’t even have to explicitly install the application, you can also run `pipx run cowsay mooo` or `uvx  cowsay mooo` to run it immediately.

-It’s nice that uv can replace pipx, especially since it’s way faster in installing the applications, but it doesn’t really solve any complexity, it doesn’t make my live easier.
+It’s nice that uv can replace pipx, especially since it’s way faster in installing the applications, but it doesn’t really solve any complexity, it doesn’t make my life easier.

 ## uv replaces pyenv
 And here we get to the very best feature of uv: it completely replaces [pyenv](https://github.com/pyenv/pyenv), mimicking the way [pnpm](https://pnpm.io) (a package manager for JavaScript projects that I absolutely love) works.
 You just configure your project to require a certain Python version (by setting the version number in the `.python-version` file), and then whenever you use `uv run` within the project the right Python version is installed, the virtual environment gets created, and the dependencies get installed.
 And it does that super fast too; installing Python 3.12.6 took about a second or two.
 When you want to upgrade the Python version you just edit `.python-version`, and that’s it: when you run any command using `uv run` the new Python version is automatically dowloaded and used.